 On January 9 this year (my birthday!)
 I discovered I was pregnant again.
 Lovely present!
 This time I used over 20 pregnancy test kits, just to make sure!
 I also went to three to four different gynaes for scans.
 Some people told me that I “scan until foetus passed away”.
 The gynaes could see a sac, but no heartbeat.
 By eight weeks, there was still no heartbeat, but the sac had grown.

 Losing the Baby

-My gyane advised me to be prepared.
+My gynae’s advice was to prepare myself.
 He asked me to consider a jab to abort or wait for a natural evacuation.
 I decided to wait.
 One night at the end of February, I had massive bleeding at midnight and my hubby rushed me to hospital.

 When I went to the bathroom to check on the state of the bleeding, my foetus slipped out.
 At that point, I was still waiting for an operating theatre to be available.
 This second miscarriage almost took my life as I bled too much and lost a lot of blood.
 The pain was unbearable.

 I was told it was probably not a bicornuate womb problem.
 However, my cervix had started to dilate and I was bleeding badly.
 I’m allergic to painkillers so I could only endure the pain.
 Beside me, there were fellow mummies losing their children too.
 I bit onto a towel and tried my best not to scream.

 My husband lent me his arm to bite and held me tightly.
 The pain was excruciating.
 Just imagine a natural birth at 8 cm, that’s what the gynae told me.
 After almost eight hours, I was finally pushed into the O.T. and a D&E was performed.
 The doctor said that I seemed to have an ectopic pregnancy on my left fallopian tube and a 13-week-old foetus on the right side of my womb.
 They cleaned everything out.